mostjs-community/subject/README.md

 #### create\<A\>(): [AttachSink\<A\>, Stream\<A\>]
 #### create\<A, B\>(f: (stream: Stream\<A\>) =\> B): [AttachSink\<A\>, B]

-Returns an tuple containing a `Sink` and a `Stream`. `Sink` can be used to imperatively control the events following through the `Stream`.
+Returns an tuple containing a `AttachSink` and a `Stream`. `AttachSink` can be used to imperatively control the events following through the `Stream` or declaratively using `attach`.
 Optionally a function can be applied to `Stream` and the return value of that function will be returned as the second tuple value.

 <details>
   <summary>See an example</summary>